mdgriffith/ui-animation/README.md

     * `Animation.to` - Animate to a target style
     * `Animation.set` - Set a animation to a style immediately.
     * `Animation.wait (5 * second)` - wait for some amount of time
-    * `Animation.send YourMsg` - Send a custom `Msg` when this point is reached.
-Very useful for doing `onFinished` style work, fire a msg when something fades out, etc.
     * `Animation.repeat x [..list of steps to repeat]` - Repeat a list of steps x times.
     * `Animation.loop [..list of steps to repeat]` - Loop a list of steps forever/until interrupted.